navjack/imagequalitycompare_matlab/README.md

 # imagequalitycompare_matlab

-a quick image quality compare thing for matlab
+a quick image quality compare thing for MATLAB

 ## The Deets

-the MLX file has the good stuff in it the mlapp and prj are a work in progress
+the MLX file has the good stuff in it the MLAPP and PRJ are a work in progress

 ## What it do?